TheWover/donut/README.md

 <h3 id="how">How It Works</h3>

 <p>Donut contains loaders for a number of files.
 For dotNET EXE/DLL assemblies, Donut uses the Unmanaged CLR Hosting API to load the Common Language Runtime.
 Once the CLR is loaded into the host process, a new AppDomain will be created.
 When the AppDomain is ready, the dotNET Assembly is loaded via the AppDomain.Load_3 method.
 Finally, the Entry Point for EXE files or public method for DLL files specified by the user is invoked with any additional parameters.
-Refer to MSDN for documentation on the <a href=" https://docs.microsoft.com/en-us/dotnet/framework/unmanaged-api/hosting/clr-hosting-interfaces">Undocumented CLR Hosting API.</a> For a standalone example of a CLR Host, refer to <a href="https://github.com/TheWover/donut/blob/master/DonutTest/rundotnet.cpp">this example here.</a> For VBScript and JScript files, Donut uses the IActiveScript interface.
+Refer to MSDN for documentation on the <a href=" https://docs.microsoft.com/en-us/dotnet/framework/unmanaged-api/hosting/clr-hosting-interfaces">Undocumented CLR Hosting API.</a> For a standalone example of a CLR Host, refer to <a href="https://github.com/TheWover/donut/blob/master/DonutTest/rundotnet.cpp">this example here.</a></p>

+<p>For VBScript and JScript files, Donut uses the IActiveScript interface.
 There's also minimal support for some of the methods provided by the Windows Script Host (wscript/cscript).
+For a standalone example, refer to <a href="https://gist.github.com/odzhan/d18145b9538a3653be2f9a580b53b063">this example here.</a></p>

-For unmanaged or native EXE/DLL files, there's a custom PE loader with support for Delayed Imports, TLS and replacing the command line.
+<p>For unmanaged or native EXE/DLL files, there's a custom PE loader with support for Delayed Imports, TLS and replacing the command line.
 Only files with relocation information are supported.</p>

 <h2 id="build">2.
 Building</h2>